 The Emmental Valley also is home to Switzerland’s most popular cookie brand—Kambly.
 The iconic Swiss family company was founded in 1910 and is run today by the fourth generation of the Kambly family.
 Kambly makes dozens of cookie varieties (many with chocolate) at its plant in Trubschachen, but the simple Bretzeli is the most famous.
 A thin disc made with fresh butter and eggs from Emmental farms and flour from the village mill, the Bretzeli is produced according to the same recipe that founder Oscar Kambly I borrowed from his grandmother.

 The Emmental Valley tourism office markets a one-night package ideal for faith-based groups.
-Titled “Living History: On the Path of the Emmental Anabaptists,” the tour combines the Kambly Experience and Emmentaler Show Dairy with visits to a farmhouse hideout used centuries ago by Anabaptists and a castle where members of the persecuted religious sect were imprisoned.
+Titled “Living History: On the Path of the Emmental Anabaptists,” the tour combines multiple intriguing aspects.
+The Kambly Experience and Emmentaler Show Dairy, along with visits to a farmhouse and castle are on the docket.
+The farmhouse was a hideout used centuries ago by Anabaptists and the castle is where members of the persecuted religious sect were imprisoned.
 Groups stay overnight at Sumiswald Castle, built in 1225 and now a modern B&B.

-The GoldenPass-MOB line’s Chocolate Train, popular with groups, provides a day-long foodie adventure (May-October) that indulges passions for cheese as well as chocolate.
-From Montreux tour participants travel in first-class Belle Epoque carriages to Montbovon, enjoying coffee and chocolate bread en route.
-Then they are transferred by bus to La Maison du Gruyère, with time to explore the streets of medieval Gruyères, and La Maison Cailler, returning to Montreux by road in late afternoon.
+The GoldenPass-MOB line’s Chocolate Train, popular with groups, provides a day-long foodie adventure (May-October) indulges passions for cheese as well as chocolate.
+From Montreux, tour participants travel in first-class Belle Epoque carriages to Montbovon, enjoying coffee and chocolate bread en route.
+Then they are transferred by bus to La Maison du Gruyère, with time to explore the streets of medieval Gruyères, and La Maison Cailler.
+Return to Montreux by road in the late afternoon.

-The Cheese Train (Train du Fromage), another GoldenPass-MOB special from Montreux (or Zweisimmen), takes passengers to the Pays d’Enhaut area in the Lake Geneva region for fondue and a demonstration of traditional cheese making over a wood fire at a rustic restaurant in Château d’Oex.
-Cheeses and regional wine are served on board, and the program includes a folklore or hot air balloon museum.
+The Cheese Train (Train du Fromage), another GoldenPass-MOB special from Montreux (or Zweisimmen), takes passengers to the Pays d’Enhaut area in the Lake Geneva region.
+Here, taste fondue and watch a demonstration of traditional cheese making over a wood fire at a rustic restaurant in Château d’Oex.
+Cheeses and regional wines are served on board, and the program includes a folklore or hot air balloon museum.
 The Cheese Train runs every Friday-Sunday between January and April.

 For something with a higher alcoholic content, kirsch (or Kirschwasser) from the cherry-growing region of central Switzerland is worth investigating.
 The organization Kirschstrasse (translated “cherry schnapps street”) conducts tours, with tastings of the clear brandy, at the Arnold Dettling Kirschwasser Distillery in Brunnen.
 Another option: Make your own cherry schnapps at a farm in Arth with a distillery dating back to the 17th century.
 In Zug, tours of Etter Sons Distillery also reveal what goes into its kirsch and other fruit brandies.

-Kirsch makes its way into some Swiss chocolates, and it flavors Zug cherry cake (Zuger Kirschtorte), a specialty of Zug for nearly a century and a favorite delicacy throughout Switzerland.
-On a program organized by Zug’s tourism office, foodies watch the bakers at Confiserie Speck craft the “Queen of Tarts,” a torte with layers of hazelnut-almond meringue, sponge cake and butter cream—and a generous dousing of Zug kirsch.
+Kirsch makes its way into some Swiss chocolates as well.
+It flavors Zug cherry cake (Zuger Kirschtorte), a specialty of Zug for nearly a century and a favorite delicacy throughout Switzerland.
+On a program organized by Zug’s tourism office, foodies watch the bakers at Confiserie Speck craft the “Queen of Tarts.”
+This is a torte with layers of hazelnut-almond meringue, sponge cake and butter cream—and a generous dousing of Zug kirsch.
 After the demonstration, they enjoy a piece with coffee or tea in Zug’s oldest tea room.

 How appropriate that we conclude our discussion of Switzerland’s culinary landscape on a high note—with dessert.